6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 Which is a challenge given that last year, the park (known locally as “The Smokies”) saw approximately 11.3 million visitors.
 That being said, you can strategically visit this beautiful park and avoid many of these crowds.

-This itinerary covers the Tennessee side of the park, primarily focusing on the Townsend, TN entrance rather than Gatlinburg, TN entrance to the park.
+This itinerary covers the Tennessee side of the park rather than the North Carolina side, primarily focusing on the Townsend, TN entrance .

-If you’re planning a family trip to the Great Smoky Mountains National Park and want a low-stress, memory-filled experience, this guide is your one-stop plan for 5 amazing days in the Smokies — perfect for families with easy and interesting hikes, family-friendly restaurants, and more!
+If you’re planning a family trip to the Great Smoky Mountains National Park and want a low-stress, memory-filled experience, this guide is your one-stop plan for 6 amazing days in the Smokies — perfect for families with easy and interesting hikes, family-friendly restaurants, waterfalls, river floats, and more!

 This detailed Smoky Mountains itinerary gives you:

-Whether you follow it to the letter or just steal a few ideas, this guide was built for you.
+Whether you follow it to the letter or just grab a few ideas, this guide was built for you.
 Let’s go!

 Our Favorites At A Glance